codeoverflow-org/chatoverflow-wiki/services/Discord.md

 ![](/img/services/discord-build-a-bot.png)

-Now you can retrieve the authentication token, click on copy and [add it as credentials value](/usage/Using-the-GUI.md#Set-credentials) using the GUI.
+Now you can retrieve the authentication token, click on copy and [add it as a credentials value](/usage/Using-the-GUI.md#Set-credentials) using the GUI.

 ![](/img/services/discord-bot-token.png)